Gurobi/gurobi-optimods/docs/source/mods/diet.rst

 ====================

 .. warning::
-    This page is under construction
+    This page is under construction.
+To put it bluntly, the diet mod has made some really poor diet choices and it should be ashamed of itself.
+But, as we know: garbage data in, garbage results out.

 Thanks `Wikipedia <https://en.wikipedia.org/wiki/Stigler_diet>`_: